The Real Life, mundane version of the Mayfly-December Romance.

 William Randolph Hearst was 56 when he began to live openly with his mistress, Marion Davies.
 Davies was 22 at the time.
 This affair lasted till the end of Hearst's life.

 When he was 87, Arthur Miller began living with a woman who was 55 years his junior: minimalist painter Agnes Barley.
 Two years later, Miller announced that he was in love with her and that they intended to marry.
-Barley was with Miller when he died not long after this, aged 89, but Miller's daughter had always been against the relationship and within a few hours of Miller's death she ordered Barley to take her things and leave the house.
+Barley was with Miller when he died not long after this, aged 89.

 Advice columns, including (but not limited to) "Annie's Mailbox," "Dear Abby" and others frequently publish letters from readers seeking advice about May-December romances.
 Frequently (but not always), the letter will be from a family member of the younger half of the couple who is concerned about the age difference; the situations vary widely.
 The take of the "Annie's Mailbox" editors has usually been that, so long as both sides are at least 18 and consent and are not married, there is little that can be done except to offer love and best wishes.

-And Hugh Hefner.
-Specifically his now ex-fiance (who bailed five days before the wedding), Crystal Harris, is a full sixty years younger.
+Hugh Hefner.
+Specifically his wife (who initially bailed five days before the wedding but is later reconciled with him), Crystal Harris, is a full sixty years younger.

-Billy Joel married 23-year-old Katie Lee.
+Billy Joel married 23-year-old Kathie Lee.
 At the time of the wedding, Joel was 55.
 Joel's daughter, Alexa Ray, then 18, served as maid-of-honor.

 Keith Carradine (b.
 1949) and Hayley DuMond (b.
 1974) fell in love on the set of The Hunter's Moon, in which their characters also had a May/December romance.